 I am Mrs Amelia Bowden.
-I am the stage 2 teacher and the sports coordinator here at New Madinah College.
+I am the Kindergarten and Year 1 teacher and the sports coordinator here at New Madinah College.
 I completed my Bachelor of Education, Primary, at Western Sydney University.
 I completed my degree in 2020 and I graduated in 2021.

 I began my teaching journey in 2021, at New Madinah College and I have been teaching here since.
 My passion lies within close knit communities, as I grew up in one myself.